gorkang/html2latex/README.md

 ```

 The tex file created with html2pdf can be rendered as a pdf by opening
-the tex file in Rstudio and using the `Compile PDF` button.
+the tex file in RStudio and using the `Compile PDF` button.
 But if you
 want to use the table specific code inside a Rmd file (from
 `\begin{longtable}` to `\end{longtable}`), we need to extract it first.
 This is automatically done by the ´tex2Rmd()´ function.